Accounting Equation Problems and Solutions with Examples

 What is the Accounting Equation?

-The Accounting Equation is based on the double entry accounting, which says that every transaction has two aspects, debit and credit, and for every debit there is equal and opposite credit.
+The Accounting Equation is based on double-entry accounting, which says that every transaction has two aspects, debit and credit, and for every debit there is an equal and opposite credit.
 It helps to prepare a balance sheet, so it is also called the Balance Sheet Equation.

 Accounting Equation Formula